jbiatek/BSGRulebook/rulebook.md

 Note that if a player is instructed to discard a specific number of cards, it is considered a choice even if they will have to discard all of their cards to reach that number.

 Within one turn, a player does not draw more than 1 Mutiny card as a result of discarding Treachery.
-After the first Mutiny card is received, that text is ignored on subsequent cards for the rest of the turn.
+After the first Mutiny card is received, that text is ignored on subsequent cards discarded by that player for the rest of the turn.

 Cards being discarded after being added to a Skill check do not count as being chosen by anyone.
-Playing a card into a Skill check is not the same as discarding it.
+Playing a card into a Skill check does not count as discarding it.

 ### Trauma Tokens

 Trauma Tokens are used in the Ionian Nebula option.
 Each one represents a hardship that the character is encountering and how the character reacted to it.
 The "benevolent" symbol represents compassion or belief in destiny.
 This can be beneficial to humans, but may alienate a Cylon from the other models.
-The "antagonistic" symbol represents bitterness or agression, which can be harmful to human players.
+The "antagonistic" symbol represents bitterness or aggression, which can be harmful to human players.
 The "disaster" symbol represents a tragedy.

 When drawing a Trauma Token: